jrbromberg/bank-emails-to-spreadsheet/README.md

 - `File3_TestData`
 - `File4_Test`

 Enter your spreadsheet IDs and error alert email addresses at the top of the `File1_Config` file.
-A Google spreadsheet ID can be found in its URL.
+Your Google spreadsheet IDs can be found in their URLs.
 I like to use my personal email for the production error alert email and the host email for the test error alert email.

 ### 6. Testing and deployment